priyakhakrode02/Predictive-Maintenance-System-for-Industrial-IoT-using-Machine-Learning/README.md

 ## What This Project Does

 This dashboard monitors 5 industrial devices (motors, pumps, compressors, generators, turbines) and tracks their health in real-time.
 It shows temperature, vibration, pressure, current, and humidity readings, then calculates health scores and detects anomalies.

+## 🌐 Live Demo
+👉 You can see the dashboard in action at: https://iot-predictive-maintenance-system.streamlit.app/

 ## Key Features